-I bet you thought you would have to go to Cambridge or Oxford to try punting, or to have a punting chauffeur who is a student from a top university, but no. London can offer you all this and more.
+You don't have to go to Cambridge or Oxford to try punting, or to have a punting chauffeur who is a student from a top university.
+London can offer you all this and more.
 East London Boats is licensed by British Waterways who fully support London's first punting company.

 Medical student David Carruthers heard about punts (the flat-bottomed boats) being sold in his home town, Bath, and got the idea to punt near the Queen Mary University in east London where he is studying.